mlau2017/hello-world/README.md

 Hello all,

-mlau here, I'm a SQL developer and currently learning how to use GitHub and Python.
+mlau here, I'm a pharmacist and SQL developer currently learning how to use GitHub and Python.
 Data is fun!